MaxDoom57/Hotel-Management-Website/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for improvements.

 ## Website Link
-Visit the hotel management website: [Link Here]
+Visit the hotel management website: bit.ly/4hZRT1Q

 ## Contact
 For any inquiries or support, contact us at **sandaruwanr57@gmail.com**